HL7/fhir-extensions/input/pagecontent/extension-registry.md

 * `Context`: Where the extension is [allowed to be used](http://hl7.org/fhir/R5/defining-extensions.html#context)
 * `WG`: The HL7 Work Group that is responsible for the definition of the extension
 * `Status`: A summary of the [status](http://hl7.org/fhir/R5/versions.html#std-process) and maturity of the extension
-* `Δ v5.2.0`: Information about whether the definition of the extension has changed since the last publication
+* `Δ v5.2.0`: Information about whether the definition of the extension has changed since the last publication.
+Use the checkbox to only show changed extensions.